wpledig/covid19-twitter-sentiment/visualization/README.md

-# DSCI 400 Visualization
+# `visualization`

-A collection of images and Python code created to analyze the sentiment of tweets related to COVID-19
+## Description
+This directory contains the code needed to generate exploratory visualizations of the dataset, as well as the visualization images themselves.

+## Usage
+These files can be ran in any order.
+- `graph_daily_counts.py`

-- graph_daily_counts.py graphs the number of tweets per day + weekly running average
+    Graphs the number of tweets per day as well as a weekly running average.

-- graph_ngrams.py graphs three n-gram plots
+- `graph_ngrams.py`

+    Plots bar graphs of the counts of the top 25 n-grams in the dataset.

+- `make-wordcloud.py`

-- make-wordcloud.py generates a wordCloud with the most frequently used words in the collected tweets
+    Generates a word cloud with the most frequently used words in the collected tweets.

+- `plot_city_data.py`

-- plot_city_data.py plots tweets per city on a map of the United States
+    Plots the number of tweets per city on a map of the United States.

+- `plot_state_data.py`

-- plot_state_data.py plots tweets by state on a map of the United States
+    Creates a heat map of the number of tweets per US state.

-# Examples
+## Examples

 ![daily](daily_counts.png?raw=true)